2020 Belgian Darts Championship

 The 2020 Belgian Darts Championship was the first of four PDC European Tour events on the 2020 PDC Pro Tour.
-The tournament took place at the Expo Hasselt, Hasselt, Belgium, from 28 February–1 March 2020.
+The tournament took place at the Expo Hasselt, Hasselt, Belgium, from 28 February to 1 March 2020.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 This was the first PDC European Tour event to take place in Belgium.

 Gerwyn Price won his third European Tour title with an 8–3 win over Michael Smith in the final.

 Prize money

 This is how the prize money is divided, with the prize money being unchanged from the 2019 European Tour: